SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 Main issues with the manuscript by Reviewer 1 lie primarily with documenting references for many of his assertions.
 Reviewer 2 comments are very thoughtful, though a bit more philosophical.
 All points should be considered in a revision, including added citations, and brief additions to the 'history' of preprints.
 I think an extended discussion of the role of preprints in physics is beyond the scope of this paper.
 All comments - accepted or not - should be addressed both in a response to reviews with changes to the manuscript noted as well as arguments against changes.**

+Thank you for the kind comments and useful feedback from the two reviewers.
+I am excited to learn that the manuscript received such a positive reaction.
+You will see my comments in a normal font interleaved with the reviewers' comments in a bold font.
+In addition to responding to the reviewer comments I have made several additional changes to the manuscript.
+First, the original version of the manuscript used preprints that were posted by December 31, 2016.
+The revised manuscript uses those preprints posted prior to April 17, 2017.
+Second, on March 24, 2017, NIH released a notice (NOT-OD-17-050) addressing preprints.
+The previous version of the manuscript intimated that there might be something in the works at NIH and this notice addresses many of those comments.

 ## Reviewer 1